Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Small rooms that cannot absorb a two-piece set footprint
+• Small living rooms that cannot spare the floor space

 Benjamin Power Reclining Sofa Set